NeVeSpl/RevitDBExplorer/readme.md

 ### easier work with Element.Geometry

-Revit database explorer provides visualization for geometrical features of various objects, also :
+Revit database explorer provides visualization for geometrical features of various objects and also :

 - an instance of GeometryObject can be selected in Revit if it has a valid reference
 - mouse cursor position expressed in the Revit model coordinates can be find on the status bar